 - Finally, and perhaps most powerfully, Blizzard Entertainment has applied the “razor-blades” strategy to its wildly successful “World of Warcraft” multi-player online role-player game business.
 In Blizzard’s case, the “razors” are the “blades”: in the original platform launches in the early 90’s, the game could be purchased for a modest up-front cost.
 Subsequently, however, a player had to subscribe monthly to continue to play online.
 The product itself, coupled with the community of other players who participate, are what move the game player into an ongoing use of the product.
 Other software companies had used earlier variations on this model in the 1980’s, offering a relatively low cost, “stripped-down” version of their software at outset, with charges thereafter for upgrades and new releases.
 Blizzard took the software version of this model to the next level with their online community subscription strategy.

+These illustrations, representing product categories that are very different from one another, reinforce the power of systems selling and the “offer razors to drive blades sales” strategy that remains a powerful way to sell systems and optimize the Product Lifecycle Revenue model.
 Every consumable products marketer should challenge her/himself to consider what their Product Lifecycle Revenue model is.
 They need to know if “razors” can be offered in their business or, if their products are “razors” (a durable and/or device), what “blades” they could offer to make their solution more of a system.
 Systems become indispensable, which is how every marketer wants customers and users to view their solutions.

 About the author: Jim Gitney is the CEO of Group50® Consulting and specializes in the development and implementation of manufacturing and supply chain strategies.
-Jim and the Group50 team are all former executives with well-known manufacturing and distribution companies who understand what it takes to put together and manage the implementation of a successful strategic plan.
+Jim and the Group50 team are all former executives with well-known manufacturing and distribution companies who understand what it takes to put together and manage successful system based portfolios of products and the design and implementation of a successful strategic plan.